-- Describe the nature of communication; - Understand different means of communication; - Appreciate related technologies, their basic functions and relative advantages; - Appreciate the power of the Internet as a means of human communication; - Understand the information structures used for dissemination of information internally and also externally; - Describe what e-business has to offer.
+- Describe the nature of communication: - Understand different means of communication; - Appreciate related technologies, their basic functions and relative advantages; - Appreciate the power of the Internet as a means of human communication; - Understand the information structures used for dissemination of information internally and also externally; - Describe what e-business has to offer.

-Introduction to Communication What is communication?
-The communication model.
+T. I. C. M. 1 Introduction to What is communication?
+Communication The communication model.
 Different types of communication: verbal, written and visual.
-How electronic communication is affecting business: Tele-working, Internet. (in brief as it will be covered later), Video Conferencing, E- Government (information about government services, payment and actual delivery of services) Verbal communication The advantages and disadvantages of verbal communication.
+How electronic communication is affecting business: Tele-working, Internet. (in brief as it will be covered later), Video Conferencing, E- Government (information about government services, payment and actual delivery of services) denivery of services) Verbal communication The advantages and disadvantages of verbal communication.
 Speech: Preparation, Delivery, The subject, Public speaking, Assessment technique.
-Non Verbal Communication.
+Non Verbal Communication. teeninque.
+11011 Verbui Communication.
 Written communication The advantages and disadvantages of written communication.
 The concept of written media: content, structure, style, layout.
 The curriculum vitae.
+The currection vitte.
 Examples: Letter, memos, reports, minutes.
-Related technologies - main features and advantages - word-processing, - e-mail document systems (like groupware and workflow systems) Visual communication The effects of visual communication with respect to ICT.
-Related technologies - main features and advantages. desktop publishingdigital Image Processing - presentations etc The Internet as a Human Communication Media What is the Internet?
-Internet utilities that can be used as human communication tools: Email, Chatting, Newsgroups and Discussion Groups, Web Conferencing.
+Examples: Detter, memos, reports, minutes.
+Related technologies - main features and advantages - word-processing, ÷ - e-mail document systems (like groupware and workflow systems) Visual communication The effects of visual communication with respect to ICT. v isaar communication The cheets of visual communication with respect to 1c 1.
+Related technologies - main features and advantages. - desktop publishing - digital Image Processing - presentations etc The Internet as a Human Communication Media What is the Internet?
+Communication Micula Internet utilities that can be used as human communication tools: Email, Chatting, Newsgroups and Discussion Groups, Web Conferencing.
 (The student should know how one could use the above services in a business both in internal and external communications.)
 Advantages and disadvantages of the internet as a communication tool.
-Internal communication in an organisation Structures for dissemination of information 0-g Upward Communication: Purpose and Content of reports, Suggestion scheme systems, Interviews, Employees groups, Staff development and appraisal.
+Advantages and disadvantages of the internet as a communication tool.
+Internal communication Structures for dissemination of information in an organisation and the state of t 3.
+2. 3 Upward Communication: Purpose and Content of reports, Suggestion scheme systems, Interviews, Employees groups, Staff development and appraisal.

-External Downward Communication: Purpose, Policies of communication, The different ways that a company can take in order to communicate with the employees (magazines, induction manual, annual reports, letter, notice board, pay envelope inserts).
+Downward Communication: Purpose, Policies of communication, The different ways that a company can take in order to communicate with the employees (magazines, induction manual, annual reports, letter, notice board, pay envelope inserts).
 The Grapevine lateral Communication.
-Why does a company have to spread information to the outside world: communication in an organization Suppliers (what info should they know), Customers (present and future), Public relations.
-Different ways and means of how to spread information: Newspaper, letters to customers and other media.
+External communication in an organization Why does a company have to spread information to the outside world: - Suppliers (what info should they know), - Customers (present and future), - Public relations.
+Different ways and means of how to spread information: - Newspaper, letters to customers and other media.
 Use of Communication Technologies in a business organisation Telephone, PABX systems, Voice Mail, Facsimile, TV and Radio.
 Internet as a general communication tool.
 E-business The emergence of e-business such as buying, selling, ordering of stock and settling bills.
 E-commerce as a tool for buying and selling.
 Doing business on the web: - Advantages to business and to customers - Disadvantages to business and to customer - Distinction between business to business (B2B) and business to consumer (B2C)